lorenzetti-hep/lorenzetti/docker/cluster/README.md

 # SDumont Docker image

-This docker image was built in order to run jobs on the LNCC SDumont computer.
+This docker image is provided to run jobs on the LNCC SDumont computer.
-It may work on another environment, but you're on your own.

 * Script usage:
 ```